ak1ra-lab/selfhosted-server/.github/instructions/pwsh.instructions.md

 - Use `PascalCase` for functions, `camelCase` for variables
 - Structure logic into functions with a clear `Main` entrypoint
 - Begin scripts with `Set-StrictMode -Version Latest`
+- Prefer .NET methods over manual string/array manipulation when they simplify implementation
-- Add `#Requires` statements for version-specific features
+- Add `#Requires` statements or comments for version-specific .NET methods

 ### Parameter Handling & Scope

 - Use `param()` blocks with `[Parameter()]` attributes for validation
 - Avoid global variables; prefer function parameters and local scope
+- Avoid using the `-Force` option for stateful operations
 - Implement `SupportsShouldProcess` with `-WhatIf` for destructive operations

 ### Error Handling & Output